garylirocks/quickrefs/azure-networking.markdown

 Service tags represent a group of address prefixes, usually from a given Azure service
   - Microsoft maintains and automatically updates the prefixes
-  - These tags could be used in NSG rules, UDR, Azure Firewall, for example:
+  - These tags could be used in NSG rules, UDR, Azure Firewall
   - Examples:
     - VirtualNetwork (*see below*)
+    - Internet
     - AzureCloud (*> 4500 prefixes*)
-    - Internet
     - Storage (*Azure Storage for the entire cloud*)
     - Storage.WestUS (*some tags could be regional*)
     - SQL